codemod-com/codemod-template/codemods/example-codemod/README.md

 This codemod turns X into Y. It also does Z.

-Note: this is a contrived example.
-Please modify it.
+Note: this is a simplified example provided for illustration purposes.
+Please modify it before publishing your codemod to the registry.

 ### Before